magenbrot/sa_learn_from_imap/README.md

 First up you'll need an IMAP mailbox where you and your customers redirect SPAM and HAM to.
 I've a mailbox called filter@mymails.org.
 Since I use postfix (I don't know what other MTAs do), I can use a + in my recipient address (see [recipient_delimiter](http://www.postfix.org/postconf.5.html#recipient_delimiter) documentation of Postfix).
-So I'm forwarding all spam to filter+spam@mymailbox.org and all ham to filter+ham@mymailbox.org.
+So I'm redirecting all spam to filter+spam@mymailbox.org and all ham to filter+ham@mymailbox.org.
+I'm using the thunderbird plugin ["Mail Redirect"](https://addons.thunderbird.net/de/thunderbird/addon/mailredirect/) for this.

 Furthermore I have a sieve-script running on my server, which will move the incoming mails by the recipient to the correct folder (see the provided [example](sieve-filter.txt)).